-This is the largest football stadium of the world and it is situated at city of Pyongyang, North Korea.
+This is the largest football stadium in the world and it is situated in the city of Pyongyang, North Korea.
 Rungrado May Day stadium has a capacity of accommodating 114,000 spectators at a single time.
 This mega stadium was constructed in 1989 after the 1988 Seoul Summer Olympics.

 Camp Nou (Spain)

-Camp Nou which is also known as Nou Camp is the second biggest football stadium built at Barcelona, Spain.
-This stadium has a seating capacity of 99, 354 spectators but there is an instance in history when a crowd of more than 120,000 people attended a match played between FC Barcelona and Juventus during the 1985-86 European Cup quarter finals.
+Camp Nou which is also known as Nou Camp is the second biggest football stadium built in Barcelona, Spain.
+This stadium has a seating capacity of 99, 354 spectators but there is an instance in history when a crowd of more than 120,000 people attended a match played between FC Barcelona and Juventus during the 1985-86 European Cup quarter-finals.
 Camp Nou was constructed in 1957 and had undergone renovations in 1995 and 2008.
 This stadium is the training ground of FC Barcelona and also caters to the other Catalan teams.
-Apart from football this field is also used for hosting music concerts and religious ceremonies.
+Apart from football, this field is also used for hosting music concerts and religious ceremonies.